itsparamesh12/AWS-Serverless-WebApp/README.md

 <img width="1920" height="1080" alt="image" src="https://github.com/user-attachments/assets/dac92801-5752-4b07-91ec-da75a737dfb5" />

 ### How It Works
-1. User enters base and exponent.
+1. User enters the base and exponent on the web page.
-2. API Gateway triggers Lambda function.
+2. The frontend sends the request to API Gateway, which triggers a Lambda function.
-3. Lambda computes result and stores it in DynamoDB.
+3. Lambda performs the calculation and stores the result in DynamoDB.
-4. Response is displayed on the frontend.
+4. The output is displayed on the frontend in real time.

+###Key Features
+Key Features
+• 100% Serverless Architecture
+• Real-time API Interaction
+• Scalable and Cost-efficient Design
+• Secure Access through AWS IAM Policies